 Looking for a special gift for the traveller in your life?
 To help inspire your festive shopping, we’ve compiled this list of practical gifts for someone going travelling.
 These ideas are well-suited to practical travellers living out of a backpack, like us.
 To find out more about us and how we travel, check our about page.

 Disclaimer: this article contains affiliate links, which means that if you buy something after clicking, we will be paid a small commission at no extra cost to you.
-This is a great way for you to support our blog, and help us to keep creating great travel content.
 We only ever recommend products that are based on our own travel experiences.

 1. Lightweight packable backpack

 This small, lightweight backpack is great for short breaks as well as long-term travel.
 It has 20 litres of storage space, but packs down into a compact pouch and weighs next to nothing.

 We’ve used our Zomake backpacks on recent European city breaks to Bratislava and Vilnius, as well as for hiking in the High Tatras.
 They’re particular handy for travelling with carry-on luggage, as you can pack them into your small case and just use them whenever you need to during the day.

 We wouldn’t recommend this for long-term travel, as you’re likely to need a bigger backpack for that, and it would be too much to take carry-on luggage as well.

 But for our above-mentioned shorter breaks in Europe, we’ve used our new IT Luggage carry-on cases.
 Make sure you check the relevant airline policies to make sure you get the correct dimensions.
 For example, European budget carriers Ryanair and Wizzair recently made significant changes to their policies on hand luggage.